What We Do

 Years: 2024

 Two hundred years since its founding, Tallahassee stands at the edge of a new century.
-In honor of the capital city’s 200th anniversary, the 2024 KCCI Catalyst Tally 200 volunteer team will envision and design a Bicentennial Park.
-The Tally 200 team aims to transform the area located downtown next to City Hall along Jefferson Street into a space for connection that beckons people to gather and connect.
+In honor of the capital city’s 200th anniversary, the 2024 KCCI Catalyst Tally 200 volunteer team envisioned and designed Bicentennial Square Park, which the community is calling Bicentennial Square.
+The KCCI volunteer team aims to transform the area located downtown next to City Hall along Jefferson Street into a space for connection that beckons people to gather and connect.

-The volunteer Catalysts will work together with the public, the American Institute of Architects (AIA Tallahassee), the Office of Mayor John Dailey, the Tallahassee Downtown Improvement Authority and other community stakeholders to create the new park in the spirit of the Tallahassee Bicentennial.
+The volunteer design team worked with team members from five different city departments to propose design concepts that capture the community’s desires balanced with the construction realities and conservative budgets.
+The volunteer Catalysts have worked together with the public, the American Institute of Architects (AIA Tallahassee), the Office of Mayor John Dailey and other community stakeholders to create a vision plan for the new park in the spirit of the Tallahassee Bicentennial.

 Drawing on research from Brookings Institution, the team recognizes the transformative power of public spaces.
 Investing in the creation of a welcoming and culturally rich environment catalyzes economic growth and creates a sense of belonging.
-The Bicentennial Park will feature innovative design features that engage downtown visitors and bring more foot traffic to the city center.
+The Bicentennial Square park feature innovative design features that engage downtown visitors and bring more foot traffic to the city center.
+Using smart design features such as creative lighting the proposed park addresses safety issues in the current space.

 Together, we can redefine our city center as a place where entrepreneurs thrive and connections are made.
 Join us in shaping the future of Tallahassee — one vibrant public space at a time.